Driver Assistance & the Path of Most Resistance

 On Comprehension

 Almost half of the consumers that drive a vehicle equipped with driver assistance features, do not clearly understand how they work and/or do not perceive them as valuable.
 Or as Tech Crunch referenced in 2019 headline, “Study finds drivers are clueless about what driver assistance systems can (and can’t) do.”
 Like many advanced features in vehicles today, drivers have notions and expectations of what a feature does, but it is rarely completely accurate.
 And this has proven to also be the case for many that receive real-time instruction from the system.
-It is important to stress “complete accuracy” because partial understanding can sometimes be worse than no understanding, can lead to wrong assumptions and can have grave consequences.
+It is important to stress “complete accuracy” because partial understanding can sometimes be worse than no understanding and can lead to wrong assumptions that have grave consequences.

 What buttons do I push to initialize the system?